amrtaher1234/GSoC_Proposal-/README.md

 #### How To Work Together
-First of all working with Github is mandatory, i have some experience working on open source projects within a community that i participate in called [OSC](https://github.com/Open-Source-Community), i'm one of the Owners right now and i manage some of the repositories over there. <br>
+First of all working with Github is mandatory, I have some experience working on open source projects within a community that i participate in called [OSC](https://github.com/Open-Source-Community), i'm one of the Owners right now and i manage some of the repositories over there. <br>
 I'd like our communication to be made fully on Github and applications like Slack; so we can discuss tasks or plans on designs of specific algorithms <br>
 Finally these are some points to mention:
 1. I prefer having a meeting with a mentor twice per week to revise and monitor the work i'm doing